ryukau/VSTPlugins/docs/manual/SyncSawSynth/SyncSawSynth_en.md

 Modulation from MIDI note number to feedback.
 Range is -1.0 to 1.0.

 ## Change Log
+- 0.1.9
+  - Fixed a bug that was causing noise on PreSonus Studio One 4.6.1.
 - 0.1.8
   - Enabled GUI for Linux build.
 - 0.1.7